 The Procurement Contract is issued to practitioners and provider agencies that have completed the Trillium credentialing process and deemed qualified to participate in the Trillium Provider Network.
 The Procurement Contract carries a life of up to three years and is the preferred contracting method.

-The Procurement Contract was revised effective July 1, 2020.
-Fully contracted practitioners and providers that have a contract that ends on or after June 30, 2020 will receive the revised contract upon the expiration of their current contract.
+The Procurement Contract has been revised and will be effective November 1, 2020.
+Fully contracted practitioners and providers that have a contract that ends on or after November 1, 2020 will receive the revised contract upon the expiration of their current contract.